einarwh/escher-workshop/README.md

 Using `above` and `beside`, define a function `quartet` which takes four pictures `nw`, `ne`, `sw`and `se` as inputs and organizes them in a 2x2 grid.
 The names of the pictures hint at where in the grid each picture should be put.
 I hope you will be pleasantly surprised by how easy it is.

-See if you can recreate this picture:
+See if you can recreate this picture, by passing appropriately transformed Georges to `quartet`:

 <img src="files/quartet-george.svg" width="200" height="200">